espressif/esp-idf/docs/en/api-guides/wifi.rst

 **The primary principle to write a robust application with Wi-Fi API is to always check the error code and write the error-handling code.** Generally, the error-handling code can be used:

  - For recoverable errors, in which case you can write a recoverable-error code.
-For example, when :cpp:func:`esp_wifi_start()` returns ESP_ERR_NO_MEM, the recoverable-error code vTaskDelay can be called in order to get a microseconds' delay for another try.
+For example, when :cpp:func:`esp_wifi_start()` returns :c:macro:`ESP_ERR_NO_MEM`, the recoverable-error code vTaskDelay can be called in order to get a microseconds' delay for another try.
  - For non-recoverable, yet non-critical errors, in which case printing the error code is a good method for error handling.
  - For non-recoverable and also critical errors, in which case "assert" may be a good method for error handling.
-For example, if :cpp:func:`esp_wifi_set_mode()` returns ESP_ERR_WIFI_NOT_INIT, it means that the Wi-Fi driver is not initialized by :cpp:func:`esp_wifi_init()` successfully.
+For example, if :cpp:func:`esp_wifi_set_mode()` returns ``ESP_ERR_WIFI_NOT_INIT``, it means that the Wi-Fi driver is not initialized by :cpp:func:`esp_wifi_init()` successfully.
 You can detect this kind of error very quickly in the application development phase.

-In esp_err.h, ESP_ERROR_CHECK checks the return values.
+In :component_file:`esp_common/include/esp_err.h`, ``ESP_ERROR_CHECK`` checks the return values.
 It is a rather commonplace error-handling code and can be used as the default error-handling code in the application development phase.
 However, it is strongly recommended that API users write their own error-handling code.

 {IDF_TARGET_NAME} Wi-Fi API Parameter Initialization
 ----------------------------------------------------